Rui-Yang Zhang

 I am currently a second year Computational Statistics and Machine Learning PhD student of STOR-i CDT at Lancaster University and am supported by ARC TIDE Hub in Australia.
 My supervisors are Henry Moss, David Leslie, Lachlan Astfalck and Edward Cripps.

-I am broadly interested in the decision aspect of Bayesian computational statistics and machine learning.
-In particular, my research focuses on developing sequential Bayesian designs – such as active learning and Bayesian optimization – for a wide range of application areas including probabilistic numerics and ocean engineering.
-I am also exploring what post-Bayesian ideas could offer for more robust, efficient decision-making.
+I am broadly interested in the decision-making aspect of Bayesian computational statistics and machine learning.
+In particular, my research focuses on developing sequential Bayesian designs – such as active learning and Bayesian optimization – for application areas including probabilistic numerics and ocean engineering.
+I am also exploring what post-Bayesian ideas could offer for more robust and efficient decision-making.

 Previously, I did BSc Mathematics and Statistical Science at UCL where I was mentored by Sam Livingstone and received a Royal Statistical Society Award.